 Fanling Environmental Resource Centre

-The Fanling Centre provides environmental information for the general public in the New Territories North, and is a focal point of environmental education programmes for local schools and community organisations.
+The Fanling Centre, opened in 2003, provides environmental information for the general public in the New Territories North, and is a focal point of environmental education programmes for local schools and community organisations.
 The Centre occupies 400 square metres and includes a colourful exhibition hall with exhibition panels, interactive games and models in eight thematic display zones.
 Also included are a lecture room and a library.

 9 Wo Mun Street, Luen Wo Hui

 Closed on Monday, public holidays & the first two days of Lunar New Year

 Telephone: 2600 4016

 - More on the Fanling Environmental Resource Centrehttp://www.epd.gov.hk/epd/english/envir_education/envir_resourcectr/resource_ctr03.html